 A very basic example using the above chart of reliance can be , when the Reliance stock broke 200 Day moving average and closed below it , we could have shorted it there with 5% stop loss above 200 Day moving average.

-Another popular strategy using Moving average for trading are crossover Strategies.
+Another popular intraday strategy using Moving average trading strategy are crossover Strategies.
 In this strategy , we use a small moving average to predict a small term trend and a larger moving average to predict a bigger time trend.
 Short term moving averages move faster with short term trends and signal any change in trend faster than longer period moving average.
 When the shorter term moving average crosses a larger time period moving average , we can say a change in trend is occurring and we can buy or sell stocks then.
 Let’s take a deeper look on crossover strategies now.

 Moving Average Crossover Strategies